jkstovall/OklahomaLakesPhytoAnalysis/README.md

 # OklahomaLakesPhytoAnalysis
-This project includes all the raw data and R scripts used for the analyses and data visualization for the manuscript Stovall et al. "Regional and local drivers of phytoplankton community composition and biodiversity in Oklahoma lakes".
+This project includes all the raw data and R scripts used for the analyses and data visualization for the manuscript Stovall et al. "Spatial distribution of rare and common phytoplankton taxa is controlled by geospatial and physiochemical variables".
 Briefly, it uses phytoplankton biovolume data in addition to landscape, watershed, and physiochemical data among multiple lakes to explare various relationships between each of these factors and other metrics of biodiversity.
 It also contains the R script used to create the site map for the manuscript.
 This can be used for community data analysis across spatial scales.

 ##Table of Contents
 - [Installation](#installation)